ethen8181/ticket-system/webflow/webflow.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##   20.71   35.39   39.20   40.73   43.48  162.00
 ```
 - **Note:** The average time that users spent on this website is about 40 seconds.
-Beware that if Duration time may also infer that your customers are hesitant on their purchase, or content/UI tend to be confusing(if coupled with high Bounce Rate).
+Beware that a high Duration time may also infer that your customers are hesitant on their purchase, or the content/UI of the site tend to be confusing(if coupled with high Bounce Rate or Exit Rate).